Edu Robinson: 2025

 After topping Italian F4 post-season testing at Imola and Misano, US Racing announced that Robinson would drive for them in the Formula Winter Series and E4 Championships.

 In the first round of the season at Algarve, Robinson scored his maiden podium in Formula 4 by finishing third in race one, following it up with a second-place in race two behind teammate Gabriel Gomez.
-In race three Robinson qualified on pole but a bad start sent him down the order and could only muster an 11th place finish on track, only to be promoted to 10th following Maxim Rehm's disqualification, leaving Algarve third in points behind Gomez and Leo Robinson.
+In race three Robinson qualified on pole but a bad start sent him down the order and could only muster an 11th place finish on track, only to be promoted to tenth following Maxim Rehm's disqualification, leaving Algarve third in points behind Gomez and Leo Robinson.

-At Valencia, Robinson had a difficult weekend, with a DNF in race 1 due to an engine failure, in race 2 he managed to score points with a ninth place, and in race 3 Robinson started in the pitlane due to an engine failure again and having to pit during the race because of a mechanical flag, but he still managed to get 20th-place.
+At Valencia, Robinson had a difficult weekend, with a DNF in race 1 due to an engine failure, in race 2, he managed to score points with a ninth place, and in race 3, Robinson started in the pitlane due to an engine failure again and having to pit during the race because of a mechanical flag, but he still managed to finish 20th.
 He did not compete in the final two rounds, finishing the season in 12th place with 38 points.

-Robinson joined Drivex for the 2025 F4 Spanish Championship.
+After departing US Racing, Robinson joined DXR to race in the season-opening Aragón round of the F4 Spanish Championship, in which he scored a best result of 14th in race one.

+2026

+In 2026, Robinson returned to US Racing for a dual campaign in the Italian F4 and E4 Championships.